New Hyundai Santa Cruz Bridges the Small Truck, Small SUV Gap

 2.5L four-cylinder turbo275+310+ lb.-ft. of torqueAWD3,500 lbs.

 Well, we’ll know once we get behind the wheel.
-But the Korean automaker is promising “enhanced driving dynamics and responsive performance for a wide variety of urban and off-road, multi-surface driving conditions.”
+However, the Korean automaker is promising “enhanced driving dynamics and responsive performance for a wide variety of urban and off-road, multi-surface driving conditions.”

-Sporting a shorter wheelbase, short overhangs and wide track, the Santa Cruz is designed to be a more planted pickup that should offer more agility on everyday roads while managing to provide off-road capabilities courtesy of 18-inch wheels with larger sidewalls.
+Sporting a shorter wheelbase, short overhangs, and wide track, the Santa Cruz is designed to be a more planted pickup that offers more agility on everyday roads while managing to provide off-road capabilities courtesy of 18-inch wheels with larger sidewalls.
 For proper off-roading, 20-inch alloy wheels are optional, wrapped in wide, all-season, all-terrain tires.

 2022 Santa Cruz Interior